IE-bank-team/ie-bank-infrastructure/modules/network/express-route-circuit/README.md

 ### Parameter: `expressRoutePortResourceId`

-The reference to the ExpressRoutePort resource when the circuit is provisioned on an ExpressRoutePort resource.
+The reference to the ExpressRoutePort resource when the circuit is provisiunod on an ExpressRoutePort resource.
 Available when configuring Express Route Direct.

 - Required: No
 - Type: string